-Guidelines for (co-)authorship vary among disciplines.
-Generally, authorship implies that you have substantially contributed to at least two of the following research activities for a manuscript:
+Guidelines for authorship vary among disciplines.
+In general, authorship implies that a person has made a substantial contribution to, at least, two of the following research activities of a manuscript:

 Order of the authors

-- Agree on the criteria and tasks for first authorship and the order of co-authors early in the research process.
+- It is recommended, based on expected research activities, to agree early in the research process on criteria and tasks for first authorship and the order of co-authors.

-- Collectively decide on authorship and the order of the co-authors.
+- Contributors should collectively decide on authorship and the order in which authors appear on the manuscript.

-- In the case of a disagreement or unclarity about authorship, consult the chair group or research institute director or the PhD confidant of your Graduate School.
+- In case of disagreement or unclarity regarding authorship, consult the chair of the group, research institute director or the PhD advisor of a Graduate

 WUR author affiliations

 Make sure you use the correct Wageningen University & Research affiliation(s), following Brand policy Wageningen University & Research.
 Check that the external affiliations are also correct.

 For WUR open access deals, the corresponding author must be affiliated with WUR and have a valid WUR email account at the time of publication.
 Note that the manuscript may be published long after submission.
 If you are on a temporary contract (e.g. PhD, post-doc contract), make sure that somebody with a valid WUR account at the time of publication is the corresponding author.